Mark F. Ramsay

 Lieutenant General Mark F. Ramsay (born c.
-1958) is a retired United States Air Force officer who served as the Director, Force Structure, Resources and Assessment, on the Joint Chiefs of Staff from August 2012 to October 2015.
+1958) is a retired United States Air Force officer who served as the Director of Force Structure, Resources, and Assessment, on the Joint Chiefs of Staff from August 2012 to October 2015.
 He concurrently served as the Joint Requirements Oversight Council Secretary and as the Chairman of the Joint Capabilities Board.
 Prior to that, he served as the commanding general of 18th Air Force from September 2011 to August 2012.

 Military career

 Ramsay entered the United States Air Force in 1982 as a distinguished graduate of the Officer Training School.
 He has commanded air refueling and expeditionary air refueling squadrons, an operations group, an air refueling wing and a numbered air force.

 Ramsay's staff tours include Chief of the Programs and Mobility Division at Headquarters United States European Command and the chief of two programming divisions, Global Mobility and Program Integration, at Headquarters United States Air Force.
 He also served as Deputy Director of Politico-Military Affairs for Europe, NATO, Russia and Africa on the Joint Staff, and the Deputy Chief of Staff for Operations and Intelligence at Supreme Headquarters Allied Powers Europe in Casteau, Belgium.

 Ramsay is a Command Pilot with over 4,900 hours of flight time.
 He has primarily flown the T-37 Tweet, T-38 Talon, C-9A, C-9C, C-20B, C-37A, C-40B, KC-135R, KC-135T and UH-1N aircraft.